shupershuff/Diablo2RLoader/README.md

-This is a tool I made.
+This is a tool I made for loading multiple Diablo 2 Resurrected instances.
 Cool Huh.

 # But what does it do? #

 Script will allow opening multiple Diablo 2 resurrected instances and will automatically close the 'DiabloII Check For Other Instances' handle.
 Script will import account details from CSV.

-Alternatively you can run script with account, region and password parameters ( "username@emailaddress.com"  "MyBNetAccountPassword" "na.actual.battle.net").
+Alternatively you can call script with account, password & region parameters: -account username@emailaddress.com  -pw MyBNetAccountPassword -region na.actual.battle.net

 Instructions for setup below.